markwoodhall/clj-ravendb/README.md

 ## Status

-This is currently a work in progress and under active development, it is liable to substantial change.
-It currently has the following features:
+This is currently a work in progress and under active development, it is liable to substantial change and currently has the following features:

 * Store new documents
 * Load documents